-The former senior vice president publishing director of American Vogue is the outgoing chief executive of Advanstar, the business-to-business media company.
+The former senior vice president publishing director of American Vogue left Condé Nast in 2010 to join IMG as senior advisor to chairman, Theodore J. Forstmann.
+In 2012, he was appointed chief executive of Advanstar, the business-to-business media company.
 Advanstar publishes over 50 trade magazines, on a broad range of subjects including motoring and medicine.
 Florio was brought on board to oversee the company’s increasing presence in consumer-facing publishing.

 Florio has expressed his desire to set up a New York menswear week, and is in the process of furthering the conversation, already “on the table.”